East Greenwich Historic Preservation Society

 Requirements:

-1. Applicants must be residents of East Greenwich, RI.
+1. Applicants must live in East Greenwich, RI.

 2. Applicants must be East Greenwich High School seniors who will be full-time students at a two- or four-year accredited institution of higher learning for the upcoming academic year.

-6. The student who is awarded the scholarship must agree to allow the EGHPS to publish a photograph of the student –in our publication, The Packet, on our website and in the local papers.
+6. The student who is awarded the scholarship must agree to allow the EGHPS to publish a photograph of the student and the student’s article or essay (between 500 - 1000 words) in our publication, The Packet, on our website and in the local papers.

-7. Applicant will complete the attached application and return it with the article or essay to either EGHPS by emailing it to info@eghps.org or to the EGHS Counseling Department.
+7. Applicants will complete the attached application and return it with the article or essay to the EGHS Counseling Department.

 8. Finalists will be subject to review by the East Greenwich High School Counseling Department and by the EGHPS Board.

-9. Applications are due through submission to info@eghps.org or in the East Greenwich High School Counseling Department on Monday, April 22, 2024.
+9. Applications are due in the East Greenwich High School Counseling Department on Friday, April 11, 2025.
 Incomplete and late applications will not be accepted.
-Research projects without appropriate sourcing and footnotes will be not be accepted.

 2023 EGHPS Scholarship Recipient